Your Guide To Kalbarri Skywalk (And Other Nearby Sites!)

 Nature’s Window

-This famous rock formation creates a natural “window” into the gorge.
+This epic rock formation creates a natural “window” into the gorge.
 It’s one of the most famous attractions in this park because of the view and the great photos you can take there.
-You can also do the Loop trail here – a popular 9km, class 4 hike.

 Z Bend

-This is the famous z-shaped bend of the Murchison River.
 You’ll get to the lookout after a 1-6 km hike from the car park.
-There are also 2 walking trails here – the River trail and the Four Ways trail.
+There are also 2 walking trails here – the River Trail and the Four Ways Trail.

 Top Tips

-Plan your day trip to the Kalbarri National Park carefully to avoid the heat in the middle of the day.
 For example, you can complete the hikes to Nature’s Window and the Z Bend first, finishing with the Skywalk as this is the most leisurely walk.

 But if you’re on a tight schedule and want to do them in one morning, we’d recommend starting with the Z Bend, then Nature’s Window, and the Skywalk last.